mattoxb/cs491-web/content/docs/syllabus.md

 **This course is a Credit/No Credit course.**

 There are two components to your grade: attendance and solving problems.
+Four credit hour students will also create problems.

 ### Attendance {#attendance}

 Attendance is required, and will be taken.
+Part of the process of learning competitive programming is helping each other understand the problems and the algorithms that solve them.
+Some of the lecture topics involve how to compete as a team, and you will practice this during some of the clss periods.

 You must have attended (or have been excused from) 70% of the available lectures to pass this class.
+If there are no group programming exercises (and you have poor time management skills) you may leave the class after the mini-lecture.

+If you are more than 5 minutes late we reserve the right to not count your attendance for that day.

 ### Solving Problems {#solving-problems}